 When does age discrimination happen?

-Age discrimination can occur at any point in the employment lifecycle, however there are certain circumstances where age discrimination is particularly prevalent.
-The examples below should help you to understand whether you have experienced age discrimination.
+Age discrimination can take place at any point in the employment lifecycle.
+But in our experience, there are certain circumstances where age discrimination is particularly prevalent in UK workplaces.
+We have provided the examples below to help you understand whether you might have been a victim of age discrimination.

 Age Discrimination in Recruitment